jbko6/ObsidianVault/Classes/CSE 311/Quantifiers.md

 	There is a positive integer that is larger than every other positive integer For every positive integer, there is a prime that is larger

+#### Negating Quantifiers
+For $\forall$ (for all), the statement becomes $\exists$ (exists) and the inside is also negated For $\exists$ (exists), the statement becomes $\forall$ (for all) and the inside is also negate

+#### Scope
+Quantifiers can have scope like local variables in Java.
+Only variables within the same parenthesis are the same When a variable is created within the scope of a quantifier, it is considered a bound variable and can be changed freely
+	Other variables are considered "free variables" and we shouldn't change their names